Prerequisites for studying at TU Graz with Erasmus+:

 This transcript is issued by your home university and lists all the courses you have successfully completed together with their grades and ECTS credits.
 This serves as a proof of your progress in your degree programme.

-With reference to this list, the Departmental Coordinator can decide whether the courses you have chosen to take at TU Graz are appropriate.
+With reference to this list, the Departmental Coordinator can decide whether the courses you have chosen to take at TU Graz are appropriate for you.

 Your progress in your degree programme should not be hindered by language barriers.
 A language certificate is therefore required that indicates a minimum level of B2 on the scales of the Common European Framework of Reference for Languages.